-(iv) Inventories
+n) Inventories

 Inventories of supplies held for consumption are recorded at the lower of cost and replacement cost.
-Inventories of heritage land held for sale are recorded at cost.
+Inventories of heritage land held for sale are recorded at lower of the cost or net realizable value.

-n) Use of Estimates
+o) Use of Estimates